The core belief guiding my life and work is that paradise is our natural state, the most sustainable way of life there is.

 Modalities and such as yoga and tai chi and many more are helping us to integrate body and mind into their natural wholeness, to remember what it is to think as an organic being, to move as thought, to breath ourselves out of the mental prisons of separation and relax the paralysing contraction we have long being trapped in.

 Permaculture, pranayama, tantra, low impact-technologies, natural birthing, listening partnerships, eco-building, sacred song, trauma counselling, medicine work, conscious crafts, ecstatic dance, mindful parenting, uplifting art and enlightened entrepreneurship are threading more and more fully through increasing numbers of lives every single day, weaving hearts and hands together across the globe into an embryonic culture of wisdom and harmony.
 This New Age is not a fluffy idea.
-It is a fully resourced and pragmatic convergence of wise and coherent practices for paradise living.
+It is a fully resourced and pragmatic plethora of wise and coherent practices for paradise living.

 Vast resources are available to us to develop paradise culture and, despite the apparent global hegemony of multi-national corporations and the power elite, a radical and unprecedented freedom of communication and action is open to us.
 Never before have these resources and these freedoms combined as they do today.
 Amidst the destructive madness of a dying monster, a new earth is being born.